thewtex/thesis/strain_estimation/strain_estimation.rst

   |cylinder_long|: Illustration of the mechanical model from which the
   displacements and strains in this chapter are studied.
-A block with homogeneous stiffness has a hard cylindrical inclusion embedded within.
+A block with homogeneous stiffness has a stiffer cylindrical inclusion embedded within.
-  The block is compressed uniaxially with a plate and pre- and post-deformation images are made of the transverse plan of the cylinder with a transducer placed at the top of the assembly.
+  The block is compressed uniaxially with a plate and pre- and post-deformation images are made of the transverse plane of the cylinder with a transducer placed at the top of the assembly.

-A common test case for ultrasound strain imaging is the model of a hard cylindrical inclusion (high elastic modulus) in a soft background (low elastic modulus).
-The inclusion exists in a cubic block, and is subject to uniform compression from the top while being unconstrained at the side (zero-traction stress boundary conditions), |cylinder|.
+A common test case for ultrasound strain imaging is the model of a stiffer cylindrical inclusion (high elastic modulus) embedded in a soft background (low elastic modulus).
+The inclusion exists in a cubic block, and is subject to uniform compression from the top while being unconstrained at the side (zero-traction stress boundary conditions), as shown in |cylinder|.
 Displacement is assumed to start from zero at the top and center of the model as if an ultrasound transducer exists there as a point of reference.
-Details on methods to create the mechanical finite element and ultrasound scattering pieces of a simulation that represents this model are given in Chapter 3.
-In this section, images resulting from 3% compression along the axis of deformation in this model will be used to evaluate the behavior of different methods to calculate the strain tensor from tracked displacement vectors.
+Details on methods to create the mechanical finite element and ultrasound scattering parts of a simulation that represents this model are described in Chapter 3.
+In this section, images resulting from a 3% compression along the axis of deformation in this model will be used to evaluate the behavior of different methods to calculate the strain tensor from tracked displacement vectors.